glennhull/basketballanalytics/README.md

 To create a new 'app' (a python package that is essentially a new separate of the web app that would require different templates, etc.), run 'python manage.py startapp your_app_name_here' and your_app_name_here into the INSTALLED_APPS array in settings.py.

 For templates, you need to first create a new `templates` direct in the app directory (for example, in the player app, a folder called templates), and then create a subdirectory named identically to the app's name in the templates directory (so in player directory: player/templates/player).
 You should put your templates in the subdirectory.

+To link to other pages within Django templates, make sure you set the namespaces properly for both the app and the view.
+In app/urls.py, set the app_name variable and use the name field for each url object.
+In server/urls.py, set the names field for the url object to be the relevant app name.

 # Authors

 <a href="https://github.com/attfarhan"><img src="https://avatars0.githubusercontent.com/u/16265452?v=3&s=460" align="left" height="30px"></a> **Farhan Attamimi**